Phuthadikobo Museum: History

 The proposal to establish a district museum in Mochudi was first approved by the District Council and District Development Committee in 1972.
 No firm steps to initiate such a project, however, were taken until the end of 1975 when the district council indicated that it was prepared to make available the abandoned Isang School building to any private group which was prepared to convert it into some kind of community education center, further it indicated its strong wish that this center should incorporate the district museum.

-With the enthusiastic Bakgatla late King, Kgosi Linchwe II, an ad hoc committee was quickly formed which began to discuss the nature of a possible project and the new opportunity that had been created by the council’s offer.
-At a meeting of 17.12.75 the new committee informed council that it was prepared to accept its offer and outline its thinking about the project.
-Council made it clear that the project would have its full support, that it was only able to provide only minimal financial assistance, and that it would like the project to be administered by an independent trust.
+\With the enthusiastic Bakgatla late King, Kgosi Linchwe II, an ad hoc committee was quickly formed which began to discuss the nature of a possible project and the new opportunity that had been created by the council’s offer.
+At a meeting of 17.12.75 the new committee informed the council that it was prepared to accept its offer and outline its thinking about the project.
+The council made it clear that the project would have its full support, that it was only able to provide minimal financial assistance, and that it would like the project to be administered by an independent trust.